 Whalley is one of Surrey's oldest neighbourhoods.
-It is a culturally vibrant community and home to Surrey City Hall, City Centre Library, KPU and SFU universities, major festivals, and performing art centres.
+It is a culturally vibrant community and home to Surrey City Hall, City Centre Library, Surrey Arts Centre, KPU and SFU universities and major festivals.
 Holland Park, Green Timbers, Bear Creek Park, and the Whalley Athletic Park are just a few of the major parks in the area.

-Whalley surrounds Surrey's City Centre.
-Along with a busy transit hub, it also has four Expo Line SkyTrain stations: Gateway, Scott Road, Surrey Central, and King George Boulevard stations.
+Whalley surrounds Surrey's City Centre in North Surrey.
+As such, the community is home to emerging commercial and residential high rises, office spaces and research facilities, and plenty of walkable shopping centres.
+It also has a busy transit hub with four Expo Line SkyTrain stations: Gateway, Scott Road, Surrey Central, and King George Boulevard stations.

 Whalley is located in the northwest corner of the city.
 The Fraser River frames the northern and western edges.
 Newton is to the south, and much of the eastern border runs along 144 Street.

 In 2016, the population of Whalley, including City Centre, was 85,480, or 15% of Surrey’s total population.
 In 2020, Whalley's population was 94,230.
 It is projected to grow to 199,660 over the next 30 years.
 Discover more census data of Whalley in the Neighbourhood Profile of Whalley.

 Chuck Bailey Recreation Centre Expansion

 City of Surrey is expanding Chuck Bailey Recreation Centre located in Whalley, City Centre.
 The facility expansion will include an expanded range of recreation, sports and arts and culture programming; new indoor and outdoor amenities; and enhanced learning and social opportunities.

 Learn more about the Chuck Bailey Recreation Centre Expansion.